 Introduction Comment: Line 51-52.
 This is not unique to cyanobacteria.
 Ditto the next sentence (line 54-55) - the challenge of prolonged darkness is not faced just by cyanobacteria at high latitudes.
 Up until this point the introduction refers to phytoplankton more generally.
 But the whole first introductory paragraph is pertinent to all phytoplankton taxa even the last two lines (63-64).
 I would make this clear.
 The next para introduces Synechococcus …So start here by focusing the background context to this group of phytoplankton, specifically.
 It is easy to justify the focus on picocyanobacteria, given that they typically dominate the productivity of the open oceans.

 Response: We thank the Reviewer_2 for this insightful comment.
 As suggested by the Reviewer, we changed the Introduction.
-In the new version of manuscript, the first paragraph focuses on phytoplankton, the second on Synechococcus (L48-70 and L71-73).
+In the new version of manuscript, the first paragraph focuses on general phytoplankton, the second more clearly on Synechococcus (L48-70 and L71-73).

 Comment: Line 37 define μ or put in brackets when referring to growth rate in line 30 (if this is also μ expressed per unit chlorophyll?).